pipelinelabo/datalaiq-wiki/ingesters/integrations.md

   }
 ~~~

-A sample Gravwell Corefile section which sends DNS requests to two indexers over a TLS connection and accepts unsigned certificates.
+A sample DatalaiQ Corefile section which sends DNS requests to two indexers over a TLS connection and accepts unsigned certificates.
 Local cache is disabled.
 IPv4 and IPv6 addresses are supported for both the Cleartext and Ciphertext targets.
 IPv6 addresses must be enclosed in brackets.

 ~~~